marshallm94/Technology_Notes/Concurrency_and_Parallelism_Viewed_Through_Music.md

     * ...can be in different *technologies*.
     * ...are *executed* with these technologies.

-Given this, a few statements can be:
+Given this conceptual framework, a few statements can be made:
 * Definition precedes Structure and Structure precedes Implementation.
 * Problems are not inherently concurrent, parallel, synchronous or asynchronous.
-These words don't *belong to that layer*.
-They belong in the
+These words don't *belong* to that layer.
-  Implementation layer.
-*

-The words *"concurrent, parallel, asynchronous and synchronous"* are *descriptors of the structure or execution of a particular solution* to a problem.
-They are not terms that apply to a problem.
+* The words *"concurrent, parallel, asynchronous and synchronous"* are *descriptors of the implementation of a particular structure.*
+* Certain Structures lend themselves to different Implementations.

-* 'Concurrent', 'asynchronous' and 'synchronous' are a descriptors of the *structure* of a particular solution.
+    * Different Implementations are better/worse with respect to a different *dimension* of a Structure
-* 'Parallel' is a descriptor of the *execution* of a particular solution.

-An asynchronous implementation makes sense when:
-*
+Let's go through some concrete examples

+### Examples

+Let's return to the REST API that brought us here and apply our framework to that situation.

+**What is the problem definition?**
+* We want our server to respond to as many requests as possible.